MrsG33k/CI-MS1-Pokemon/README.md

 - [Merijar - stock.adobe.com](https://stock.adobe.com): Granada, Spain; March 4, 2023: Pokemon Funko Pop Vinyl Figures: Pikachu, Charmander, Bulbasaur, Squirtle.
 Image used in the carousel background for the quiz
 - [selugallego - stock.adobe.com](https://stock.adobe.com): Background created with collectible Pokemon cards.
 Image used in the carousel background for the Poketypes
 - [Bennphoto - stock.adobe.com](https://stock.adobe.com):Vibrant Pokémon energy cards stacked together from the popular Japanese franchise.
 Image used in the carousel for the Poketypes.
+- [PokeAPI - pokeapi.co](https://pokeapi.co/): API to access sprite images for the Pokedex as well as all the statistics for the Pokedex Page
+- [Bulbapedia - bulbgarden.net](https://bulbapedia.bulbagarden.net/wiki/Main_Page): For additional Pokemon information for the Pokedex and Types

 ### Code

 - [Bootstrap5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap library documentation referenced throughout to support with the responsiveness of the site and to tweak the cards on the Pokedex.

 - [W3 Schools](https://www.w3schools.com/css/) : For help when changing the NavBar colour to override the Bootstrap default.
+Helping with the CSS Hover transform effects.

+- [Josh W Comeau](https://www.joshwcomeau.com/css/custom-css-reset/): Custom CSS Reset code used in the styling.

 ### Content

 -   All content was written by me, Jennie Whittaker, the developer

-### Media

--   All images for the Pokedex page were taken from the [Bulbapedia website](https://bulbapedia.bulbagarden.net/wiki/Main_Page)
--   Google Imagen 3 was used to help generate concept ideas for the logo

 ### Acknowledgements